TeamofMIS/meet/index.md

   </script>
 </head>

-Welcome to the subgroup meeting page of the team MIS which co-advising by [Prof. Ding](http://faculty.hfut.edu.cn/~uUFn2m/zh_CN/index.htm).
+Welcome to the subgroup meeting page of the team IHS which co-advising by [Prof. Ding](http://faculty.hfut.edu.cn/~uUFn2m/zh_CN/index.htm).
 This site will collect some documents from our subgroup meeting, usually update every Thursday.

 ## Upcoming Events